 On 10 June 2020, the German Government adopted its national hydrogen strategy NWS:

-By 2030, hydrogen production plants with a total capacity of up to 5GW are to be built.
+- By 2030, hydrogen production plants with a total capacity of up to 5GW are to be built.
 By 2035, and at the latest 2040, 10GW should be installed.
-These projections were the subject of controversial discussions that continued up to the end of the NWS negotiations and it cannot therefore be excluded that these figures will be adjusted in the future.
+These projections were the subject of controversial discussions and there are views that they are not ambitious enough.

-The Government expects that about 90TWh to 110TWh of hydrogen will be needed in Germany by 2030; 5GW corresponds to a green hydrogen production of 14TWh, for which 20TWh of electricity from renewable energies is required.
-As hydrogen demand cannot be met through domestic hydrogen production alone, the further demand will need to be covered through imports.
+- The Government expects that about 90TWh to 110TWh of hydrogen will be needed in Germany by 2030; 5GW corresponds to a green hydrogen production of 14TWh, for which 20TWh of electricity from renewable energies is required.
+As hydrogen demand cannot be met through domestic hydrogen production alone, the further demand will need to be covered through imports, particularly from countries bordering the North and the Baltic Sea but also from southern Europe.
 The potential for the production of hydrogen in other countries should therefore be developed, especially within the EU.

 2Blue hydrogen is hydrogen where the emerging CO2 is captured and stored during its production.